photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - [ ] Log messages that contain "no route to host" may also indicate a general network configuration problem (follow our [examples](https://dl.photoprism.app/docker/))
 - [ ] You have to resort to [alternative Docker images](../raspberry-pi.md#older-armv7-based-devices) to run MariaDB on ARMv7-based devices and those with a 32-bit operating system

-#### Server Migration ####

-When moving MariaDB to another computer, cloud server, or virtual machine:

-- [ ] Move the complete *storage* folder along with it and preserve the [file permissions](docker.md#file-permissions)
-- [ ] **or** restore your index [from an SQL dump](https://mariadb.com/kb/en/mysqldump/) (backup file)
-- [ ] Perform a [version upgrade](#version-upgrade) if necessary
-- [ ] Make sure that PhotoPrism can access the database on the new host
-- [ ] Set strong passwords if the database is exposed to an external network
-- [ ] Never expose your database to the public Internet

 #### Version Upgrade ####

-If the database doesn't start properly after upgrading from an earlier MySQL or MariaDB version, you may need to run this command in a terminal:
+If the database does not start properly after upgrading from a previous MySQL or MariaDB version, the internal schema for managing user accounts and other database functionality may be outdated.
+With older versions, the schema could only be updated manually.
+However, newer MariaDB Docker images **support automatic upgrades** on startup, so you don't have to worry about that anymore.

+##### Manual Update #####

+To manually upgrade the internal database schema, run this command in a terminal:

 ```bash
 docker-compose exec mariadb mariadb-upgrade -uroot -p